Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Sophisticated elevator mechanism for traversal bar ascent with anti-swing features.

-Belt and Piston Design: Advanced system enabling rapid bar-to-bar traversal
+Belt and Piston Design: Advanced system enabling rapid bar-to-bar

-Swing Reduction: Piston mechanism pulls robot to lower center of mass during
+Swing Reduction: Piston mechanism pulls robot to lower center of mass

 climb